JJOL/sisap26-forbidden-steps/README.md

 ```
 will produce a summary file of the results with the computed recall against the ground truth data.

-This csv file can be further processed to create plots (using `python plot.py --task {task1, task2}`) and show the fastest solutions above a certain recall threshold (using `python show_operating_points.py`).
+This csv file can be further processed to create plots (using `python plot.py --task {task1, task2, task3} res.csv`) and show the fastest solutions above a certain recall threshold (using `python show_operating_points.py`).

 ## How to take this to create my own system
 You can fork this repository and polish it to create your solution.
 Please also take care of the ci workflow (see below).